Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Field Data

-Each field in a secret template is either “Text,” “Password,” or “Notes.”
+Each field in a secret template is either "Text," "Password," or "Notes."
-Password fields can be hidden from users and are updated when a password change has occurred on that secret’s account.
-Text fields are the standard field type and may include information such as “Domain” or “Username.”
+Password fields can be hidden from users and are updated when a password change has occurred on that secret's account.
+Text fields are the standard field type and may include information such as "Domain" or "Username."

 Folder